-This is even stranger: sometimes two pieces of plastic in the same toy can have different levels of yellow, like small parts like battery compartments.
+This is even stranger: sometimes two pieces of plastic can be in the same thing toys have different levels of yellow, such as small parts such as battery compartments.

 This may be because different parts came from different production processes or even factories and were put together later, with different levels of bromine.

 From yellowed to white with hydrogen peroxide

 A few years ago, some entrepreneurial and chemically savvy forum users discovered that hydrogen peroxide could help remove these free bromides from the plastic and restore the original white color.